obiwanjacobi/azure-apim-policy-csharp/readme.md

 - [ ] Int32: validate non-negative or use uint.
 - [ ] Action objects: check for methods that can only be called once (due to the generated xml)
 - [ ] Fragment scope: unclear what policies can (not) go in fragments
+- [ ] XslTransform: represent the xslt as something else than a plain string?
+- [ ]